Chilliwack Addictions and Prevention (CAPS) (Job #8680 – 1901)

 - Criminal records check including the vulnerable sector

-- Standard first aid certificate and CPR
+- Current Standard first aid certificate and CPR

-- Basic Computer skills.
+- Basic Computer Skills

-- Other certification in recreation or arts.
+- Other certification in Recreation or Arts

-- Jutta Wykpis, Manager of Chilliwack Health and Housing Centre
+Manager, Chilliwack Health and Housing Centre

-PCRS fosters an environment which ensures a sense of belonging, dignity, and respect.
+“PCRS fosters an environment that ensures a sense of belonging, dignity, and respect.
 We welcome applications from persons with diverse backgrounds and all abilities.”